At the Tipton County Public Library, we believe everyone should have access to the library’s materials, which is why we make getting a card so easy.

 Resident or non-resident taxpayers of any participating Indiana public library district who have a current library card are eligible to purchase a PLAC library card, which is valid for use at any Indiana library.
 These individuals must present current photo identification and proof of current address of residency in addition to their home library card.
 PLAC cards are valid for one year from date of purchase.

-Teachers employed by the Tipton Community School Corporation or the Tri-Central Community Schools, who do not live in Tipton County, may apply for a Teacher library card for the school year.
-Local pre-school teachers and homeschool families are also eligible for Teacher cards.
-This card may be used for classroom related materials only.
-However, as a courtesy, teachers employed in Tipton County who live outside the county may also apply for a personal library card.
-Teacher cards will expire at the end of each school year, and may be renewed at the beginning of each school year.
+Teachers employed by the Tipton Community School Corporation or the Tri-Central Community Schools, who do not live in Tipton County may apply for an Educator library card.
+Local pre-school teachers, homeschool families, tutors, and other educators are also eligible for Educator cards.
+As a courtesy, educators employed in Tipton County who live outside the county may also apply for a personal library card.
+Educator cards will be good for one year and may be renewed.
+Please see the Educator card application for further details.

 Any individual who has a library card in good standing with any of the Indiana libraries on the list of Statewide Reciprocal Borrowers Covenant Libraries may obtain a Tipton County Public Library card at no charge with all rights and privileges of a Tipton County resident.